viltjs/eds-react/README.md

 - **Optimized Development Workflow:** Uses a single command to run both the AEM dev server and the Vite build process.
 This ensures your local environment is always in sync, offering a fast and efficient workflow.
 - **Production-Ready Builds:** Vite is configured to produce highly optimized, production-ready bundles, ensuring your React components are performant and lightweight in the live environment.
 - **No Proxy Configuration Headaches:** Eliminated the need for complex proxy configurations by using Vite's watch mode, allowing the AEM dev server to directly serve the built files.
+- **Comprehensive Tooling:** This boilerplate is pre-configured with essential developer tools.

 ## Environments
 - [Preview](https://main--eds-react--viltjs.aem.page/)